tango-controls-hdbpp/libhdbpp/INSTALL.md

 Ensure the development version of the dependencies are installed.
 These are as follows:

-* Tango Controls 9.2.5a.
+* Tango Controls 9 or higher.
-* omniORB release 4 - libomniorb4 and libomnithread
+* omniORB release 4 - libomniorb4 and libomnithread.
-* libzmq - libzmq3-dev or libzmq5-dev
+* libzmq - libzmq3-dev or libzmq5-dev.

 If they have not been installed in a standard location, then use standard CMake flags below to inform the build where to search for them.